wjessup/alexa-app-savant/README.md

         * https://nodejs.org/en/
         * Install 6.9.2, or whichever version is labeled “ Recommended for Most Users"
     * Smart (In terminal on the host)
+        * NOTE: Only run these commands on the Old style intel smart host.
+There is no need for this on the Smart Host with Control
             * sudo apt-get update
             * sudo apt-get install curl
             * curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -
             * sudo apt-get install -y nodejs
 * **Network setup**
     * You will need to know your DNS or external ip address in the next version. take note of that now
     * Will need to forward port 443 to your host